 This means online sellers who have invested in fraud protection will have the upper hand when negotiating with payment providers who will be looking to keep their fraud rate low and share liability for fraud.

 Online sellers with low fraud rates will be in high demand from payment providers

-Likewise, payment providers who have low fraud rates and can maximize the chance of payments being accepted will top of the wishlist for online sellers.
+Likewise, payment providers who have low fraud rates and can maximize the chance of payments being accepted will be top of the wish list for online sellers.